skvadrik/re2c/src/manual/syntax/syntax.rst

 ``re2c:cond:goto = "goto @@;";``
     Allows to customize the condition goto statements used with ``:=>`` style rules.
-You can use ``@@`` to put the name of the condition or ustomize the placeholder using ``re2c:cond:goto@cond``.
-You can also change this to ``continue;``, which would allow you to continue with the next loop cycle including any code between loop start and re2c block.
+You can use ``@@`` to put the name of the condition or customize the placeholder using ``re2c:cond:goto@cond``.
+You can also change this to ``continue;``, which would allow you to continue with the next loop cycle including any code between your loop start and your re2c block.

 ``re2c:cond:goto@cond = @@;``
-    Spcifies the placeholder that will be replaced with the condition label in ``re2c:cond:goto``.
+    Specifies the placeholder that will be replaced with the condition label in ``re2c:cond:goto``.

 ``re2c:indent:top = 0;``
-    Specifies the minimum number of indendation to use.
-Requires a numeric value greater than or equal zero.
+    Specifies the minimum amount of indentation to use.
+Requires a numeric value greater than or equal to zero.

 ``re2c:indent:string = "\t";``
-    Specifies the string to use for indendation.
-Requires a string that should contain only whitespace unless you need this for external tools.
-The easiest way to specify spaces is to enclude them in single or double quotes.
+    Specifies the string to use for indentation.
+Requires a string that should contain only whitespace unless you need something else for external tools.
+The easiest way to specify spaces is to enclose them in single or double quotes.
-    If you do  not want any indendation at all you can simply set this to "".
+    If you do  not want any indentation at all, you can simply set this to "".

 ``re2c:yych:conversion = 0;``
-    When this setting is non zero, then ``re2c`` automatically generates conversion code whenever yych gets read.
+    When this setting is non zero, ``re2c`` automatically generates conversion code whenever yych gets read.
 In this case the type must be defined using ``re2c:define:YYCTYPE``.

 ``re2c:yych:emit = 1;``
-    Generation of *yych* can be suppressed by setting this to 0.
+    The generation of *yych* can be suppressed by setting this to 0.

 ``re2c:yybm:hex = 0;``
-    If set to zero then a decimal table is being used else a hexadecimal table will be generated.
+    If set to zero, a decimal table will be used.
+Otherwise, a hexadecimal table will be generated.

 ``re2c:yyfill:enable = 1;``
-    Set this to zero to suppress generation of ``YYFILL (n)``.
-When using this be sure to verify that the generated scanner does not read behind input.
-Allowing this behavior might introduce several security issues to your programs.
+    Set this to zero to suppress the generation of ``YYFILL (n)``.
+When using this, be sure to verify that the generated scanner does not read behind the end of your input, allowing such behavior might introduce several security issues to your program.

 ``re2c:yyfill:check = 1;``
-    This can be set to 0 to suppress output of the pre condition using ``YYCURSOR`` and ``YYLIMIT`` which becomes usefull when ``YYLIMIT + YYMAXFILL`` is always accessible.
+    This can be set to 0 to suppress the generations of ``YYCURSOR`` and ``YYLIMIT`` based precondition checks.
+This option is useful when ``YYLIMIT + YYMAXFILL`` is always accessible.

 ``re2c:define:YYFILL = "YYFILL";``
-    Substitution for ``YYFILL``.
-Note
-    that by default ``re2c`` generates argument in braces and semicolon after ``YYFILL``.
-If you need to make ``YYFILL`` an arbitrary statement rather than a call, set ``re2c:define:YYFILL:naked`` to non-zero and use ``re2c:define:YYFILL@len`` to denote formal parameter inside of ``YYFILL`` body.
+    Define a substitution for ``YYFILL``.
+Note that by default, ``re2c`` generates an argument in parentheses and a semicolon after ``YYFILL``.
+If you need to make ``YYFILL`` an arbitrary statement rather than a call, set ``re2c:define:YYFILL:naked`` to a non-zero value and use ``re2c:define:YYFILL@len`` to set a placeholder for the formal parameter inside of your ``YYFILL`` body.

 ``re2c:define:YYFILL@len = "@@";``
-    Any occurence of this text
+    Any occurrence of this text
-    inside of ``YYFILL`` will be replaced with the actual argument.
+    inside of a ``YYFILL`` call will be replaced with the actual argument.

 ``re2c:yyfill:parameter = 1;``
-    Controls argument in braces after
+    Controls the argument in the parentheses that follow ``YYFILL``.
+If zero, the argument is omitted.
-    ``YYFILL``.
-If zero, agrument is omitted.
-If non-zero, argument is generated unless ``re2c:define:YYFILL:naked`` is set to non-zero.
+    If non-zero, the argument is generated unless ``re2c:define:YYFILL:naked`` is set to non-zero.

 ``re2c:define:YYFILL:naked = 0;``
-    Controls argument in braces and
-    semicolon after ``YYFILL``.
-If zero, both agrument and semicolon are omitted.
-If non-zero, argument is generated unless ``re2c:yyfill:parameter`` is set to zero and semicolon is generated unconditionally.
+    Controls the argument in the parentheses after ``YYFILL`` and the following semicolon.
+If zero, both the argument and the semicolon are omitted.
+If non-zero, the argument is generated unless ``re2c:yyfill:parameter`` is set to zero; the semicolon is generated unconditionally.

 ``re2c:startlabel = 0;``
-    If set to a non zero integer then the start label of the next scanner blocks will be generated even if not used by the scanner itself.
-Otherwise the normal ``yy0`` like start label is only being generated if needed.
-If set to a text value then a label with that text will be generated regardless of whether the normal start label is being used or not.
-This setting is being reset to 0 after a start label has been generated.
+    If set to a non zero integer, then the start label of the next scanner block will be generated even if it isn't used by the scanner itself.
+Otherwise, the normal ``yy0``-like start label is only generated if needed.
+If set to a text value, then a label with that text will be generated regardless of whether the normal start label is used or not.
+This setting is reset to 0 after a start label has been generated.

 ``re2c:labelprefix = "yy";``
     Allows to change the prefix of numbered labels.
-The default is ``yy`` and can be set any string that is a valid label.
+The default is ``yy``.
+Can be set any string that is valid in a label name.

 ``re2c:state:abort = 0;``
-    When not zero and switch ``-f`` is active then the ``YYGETSTATE`` block will contain a default case that aborts and a -1 case is used for initialization.
+    When not zero and the ``-f`` switch is active, then the ``YYGETSTATE`` block will contain a default case that aborts and a -1 case will be used for initialization.

 ``re2c:state:nextlabel = 0;``
     Used when ``-f`` is active to control whether the ``YYGETSTATE`` block is followed by a ``yyNext:`` label line.
-    Instead of using ``yyNext`` you can usually also use configuration ``startlabel`` to force a specific start label or default to ``yy0`` as start label.
-Instead of using a dedicated label it is often better to separate the ``YYGETSTATE`` code from the actual scanner code by placing a ``/*!getstate:re2c*/`` comment.
+    Instead of using ``yyNext``, you can usually also use configuration ``startlabel`` to force a specific start label or default to ``yy0`` as a start label.
+Instead of using a dedicated label, it is often better to separate the ``YYGETSTATE`` code from the actual scanner code by placing a ``/*!getstate:re2c*/`` comment.

 ``re2c:cgoto:threshold = 9;``
-    When ``-g`` is active this value specifies the complexity threshold that triggers generation of jump tables rather than using nested if's and decision bitfields.
-The threshold is compared against a calculated estimation of if-s needed where every used bitmap divides the threshold by 2.
+    When ``-g`` is active, this value specifies the complexity threshold that triggers the generation of jump tables rather than nested ifs and decision bitfields.
+The threshold is compared against a calculated estimation of ifs needed where every used bitmap divides the threshold by 2.

 ``re2c:yych:conversion = 0;``
-    When the input uses signed characters and
+    When input uses signed characters and the
-    ``-s`` or ``-b`` switches are in effect re2c allows to automatically convert to the unsigned character type that is then necessary for its internal single character.
-When this setting is zero or an empty string the conversion is disabled.
-Using a non zero number the conversion is taken from ``YYCTYPE``.
-If that is given by an inplace configuration that value is being used.
-Otherwise it will be ``(YYCTYPE)`` and changes to that configuration are no longer possible.
-When this setting is a string the braces must be specified.
-Now assuming your input is a ``char *`` buffer and you are using above mentioned switches you can set ``YYCTYPE`` to ``unsigned char`` and this setting to either 1 or ``(unsigned char)``.
+    ``-s`` or ``-b`` switches are in effect, re2c allows automatic conversion to the unsigned character type that is then necessary for its internal single character.
+When this setting is zero or an empty string, the conversion is disabled.
+If a non zero number is used, the conversion is taken from ``YYCTYPE``.
+If ``YYCTYPE`` is overridden by an inplace configuration setting, that setting is is used instead of a ``YYCTYPE`` cast.
+Otherwise, it will be ``(YYCTYPE)`` and changes to that configuration are no longer possible.
+When this setting is a string, it must contain the casting parentheses.
+Now assuming your input is a ``char *`` buffer and you are using the above mentioned switches, you can set ``YYCTYPE`` to ``unsigned char`` and this setting to either 1 or ``(unsigned char)``.

 ``re2c:define:YYCONDTYPE = "YYCONDTYPE";``
     Enumeration used for condition support with ``-c`` mode.

 ``re2c:define:YYCTXMARKER = "YYCTXMARKER";``
-    Allows to overwrite the
-    define ``YYCTXMARKER`` and thus avoiding it by setting the value to the actual code needed.
+    Replaces the ``YYCTXMARKER`` placeholder with the specified identifier.

 ``re2c:define:YYCTYPE = "YYCTYPE";``
-    Allows to overwrite the define
-    ``YYCTYPE`` and thus avoiding it by setting the value to the actual code needed.
+    Replaces the ``YYCTYPE`` placeholder with the specified type.

 ``re2c:define:YYCURSOR = "YYCURSOR";``
-    Allows to overwrite the define
-    ``YYCURSOR`` and thus avoiding it by setting the value to the actual code needed.
+    Replaces the ``YYCURSOR`` placeholder with the specified identifier.

 ``re2c:define:YYDEBUG = "YYDEBUG";``
-    Allows to overwrite the define
-    ``YYDEBUG`` and thus avoiding it by setting the value to the actual code needed.
+    Replaces the ``YYDEBUG`` placeholder with the specified identifier.

 ``re2c:define:YYGETCONDITION = "YYGETCONDITION";``
     Substitution for
     ``YYGETCONDITION``.
-Note that by default ``re2c`` generates braces after ``YYGETCONDITION``.
+Note that by default, ``re2c`` generates parentheses after ``YYGETCONDITION``.
 Set ``re2c:define:YYGETCONDITION:naked`` to non-zero to
-    omit braces.
+    omit the parentheses.

 ``re2c:define:YYGETCONDITION:naked = 0;``
-    Controls braces after
+    Controls the parentheses after
     ``YYGETCONDITION``.
-If zero, braces are omitted.
-If non-zero, braces are generated.
+If zero, the parentheses are omitted.
+If non-zero, the parentheses are generated.

 ``re2c:define:YYSETCONDITION = "YYSETCONDITION";``
     Substitution for
     ``YYSETCONDITION``.
-Note that by default ``re2c`` generates argument in braces and semicolon after ``YYSETCONDITION``.
+Note that by default, ``re2c`` generates an argument in parentheses followed by semicolon after ``YYSETCONDITION``.
 If you need to make ``YYSETCONDITION`` an arbitrary statement rather than a call, set ``re2c:define:YYSETCONDITION:naked`` to non-zero and use
-    ``re2c:define:YYSETCONDITION@cond`` to denote formal parameter inside of ``YYSETCONDITION`` body.
+    ``re2c:define:YYSETCONDITION@cond`` to denote the formal parameter inside of the ``YYSETCONDITION`` body.

 ``re2c:define:YYSETCONDITION@cond = "@@";``
-    Any occurence of this
+    Any occurrence of this
     text inside of ``YYSETCONDITION`` will be replaced with the actual argument.

 ``re2c:define:YYSETCONDITION:naked = 0;``
-    Controls argument in braces
+    Controls the argument in parentheses
-    and semicolon after ``YYSETCONDITION``.
-If zero, both agrument and semicolon are omitted.
-If non-zero, both argument and semicolon are generated.
+    and the semicolon after ``YYSETCONDITION``.
+If zero, both the argument and the semicolon are omitted.
+If non-zero, both the argument and the semicolon are generated.

 ``re2c:define:YYGETSTATE = "YYGETSTATE";``
     Substitution for
     ``YYGETSTATE``.
-Note that by default ``re2c`` generates braces after ``YYGETSTATE``.
-Set ``re2c:define:YYGETSTATE:naked`` to non-zero to omit braces.
+Note that by default, ``re2c`` generates parentheses after ``YYGETSTATE``.
+Set ``re2c:define:YYGETSTATE:naked`` to non-zero to omit the parentheses.

 ``re2c:define:YYGETSTATE:naked = 0;``
-    Controls braces after
+    Controls the parentheses that follow
     ``YYGETSTATE``.
-If zero, braces are omitted.
-If non-zero, braces are generated.
+If zero, the parentheses are omitted.
+If non-zero, they are generated.

 ``re2c:define:YYSETSTATE = "YYSETSTATE";``
     Substitution for
     ``YYSETSTATE``.
-Note that by default ``re2c`` generates argument in braces and semicolon after ``YYSETSTATE``.
+Note that by default, ``re2c`` generates an argument in parentheses followed by a semicolon after ``YYSETSTATE``.
 If you need to make ``YYSETSTATE`` an arbitrary statement rather than a call, set ``re2c:define:YYSETSTATE:naked`` to non-zero and use
-    ``re2c:define:YYSETSTATE@cond`` to denote formal parameter inside of ``YYSETSTATE`` body.
+    ``re2c:define:YYSETSTATE@cond`` to denote formal parameter inside of your ``YYSETSTATE`` body.

 ``re2c:define:YYSETSTATE@state = "@@";``
-    Any occurence of this text
+    Any occurrence of this text
     inside of ``YYSETSTATE`` will be replaced with the actual argument.

 ``re2c:define:YYSETSTATE:naked = 0;``
-    Controls argument in braces and
-    semicolon after ``YYSETSTATE``.
-If zero, both agrument and semicolon are omitted.
-If non-zero, both argument and semicolon are generated.
+    Controls the argument in parentheses and the semicolon after ``YYSETSTATE``.
+If zero, both argument and the semicolon are omitted.
+If non-zero, both the argument and the semicolon are generated.

 ``re2c:define:YYLIMIT = "YYLIMIT";``
-    Allows to overwrite the define
-    ``YYLIMIT`` and thus avoiding it by setting the value to the actual code needed.
+    Replaces the ``YYLIMIT`` placeholder with the specified identifier. needed.

 ``re2c:define:YYMARKER = "YYMARKER";``
-    Allows to overwrite the define
-    ``YYMARKER`` and thus avoiding it by setting the value to the actual code needed.
+    Replaces the ``YYMARKER`` placeholder with the specified identifier.

 ``re2c:label:yyFillLabel = "yyFillLabel";``
-    Allows to overwrite the name of the label ``yyFillLabel``.
+    Overrides the name of the ``yyFillLabel`` label.

 ``re2c:label:yyNext = "yyNext";``
-    Allows to overwrite the name of the label ``yyNext``.
+    Overrides the name of the ``yyNext`` label.

 ``re2c:variable:yyaccept = yyaccept;``
-    Allows to overwrite the name of the variable ``yyaccept``.
+    Overrides the name of the ``yyaccept`` variable.

 ``re2c:variable:yybm = "yybm";``
-    Allows to overwrite the name of the variable ``yybm``.
+    Overrides the name of the ``yybm`` variable.

 ``re2c:variable:yych = "yych";``
-    Allows to overwrite the name of the variable ``yych``.
+    Overrides the name of the ``yych`` variable.

 ``re2c:variable:yyctable = "yyctable";``
-    When both ``-c`` and ``-g`` are active then ``re2c`` uses this variable to generate a static jump table for ``YYGETCONDITION``.
+    When both ``-c`` and ``-g`` are active, ``re2c`` will use this variable to generate a static jump table for ``YYGETCONDITION``.

 ``re2c:variable:yystable = "yystable";``
     Deprecated.

 ``re2c:variable:yytarget = "yytarget";``
-    Allows to overwrite the name of the variable ``yytarget``.
+    Overrides the name of the ``yytarget`` variable.

 Regular expressions
 -------------------